 Most clients did not build up a sizable net worth only to be naive to fees – they demand and expect advisors to deliver value.

-The world of financial advising is hyper-competitive, and most seasoned professional did not survive the onslaught of discount brokers, robo-advisors, index funds and other advisors by failing to deliver value to their clients.
+The world of financial advising is hyper-competitive, and most seasoned professionals did not survive the onslaught of discount brokers, robo-advisors, index funds, and other advisors by failing to deliver value to their clients.

 All that said, there are many planning issues when working with an advisor that might create a legitimate concern…to name a few:

 - When there is a significant age difference between spouses